Mohamed Ali Palace in Manial: Home of the King Who Never Was

 The Residential Palace is equally impressive, and one of the most exquisite pieces there is a bed made out of 850 Kgs of pure silver that belonged to the Prince’s mother.
 This is the main palace and the first building to be built.
 It consists of two floors connected by a ladder.
 The first floor includes the fountain foyer, the haramlik, the mirror room, the blue salon room, the seashell salon room, the Shekma, the dining room, the fireplace room, and the Prince’s office and library.
 The most interesting room is perhaps the Blue Salon with its leather sofas braced against the walls decorated with blue faience tiles and Orientalist oil paintings.

 After that, there is the Throne Palace which is quite stunning to behold.
 It consists of two floors, the lower is called the Throne Hall, its ceiling is covered with a sun disk with golden rays reaching out to the four corners of the room.
-The sofa and chairs are covered with velor, and the room is lined with large pictures of some of the rulers of Egypt from the family of Muhammad Ali, as well as with paintings of landscapes from around Egypt.
+The sofa and chairs are covered with velor, and the room is lined with large pictures of some of the rulers of Egypt from the family of Mohamed Ali, as well as with paintings of landscapes from around Egypt.
 This is where the Prince received his guests on certain occasions, such as holidays.
 The upper floor consists of two halls for the winter season, and a rare room called the Aubusson Chamber because all its walls are covered with the texture of the French Aubusson.
-It is dedicated to the collection of Ilhami Pasha, the maternal grandfather of Prince Mohammed Ali.
+It is dedicated to the collection of Ilhami Pasha, the maternal grandfather of Prince Mohamed Ali.

 Another great room is the Golden Hall, named as such because the decorations of all its walls and ceiling are in gold, which was used for official celebrations, despite being devoid of antiques.
 Perhaps this is explained by the fact that its walls and ceiling are covered with carved gilded floral and geometric motifs.
-Prince Mohammed Ali actually moved this hall from the house of his grandfather, Ilhami Pasha, who originally built it to receive Sultan Abdul Majid I, who attended to honor Ilhami Pasha on the occasion of his victory against the Russian Empire in the Crimean War.
+Prince Mohamed Ali actually moved this hall from the house of his grandfather, Ilhami Pasha, who originally built it to receive Sultan Abdul Majid I, who attended to honor Ilhami Pasha on the occasion of his victory against the Russian Empire in the Crimean War.

 The mosque attached to the Palace has a rococo-inspired ceiling and a mihrab (niche) decorated with blue ceramic tiles, and to the right, there is a small minbar (pulpit) decorated with gilded ornaments.
 The ceramic work was created by the Armenian ceramist David Ohannessian, originally from Kutahya.
 The mosque has two iwans, the eastern iwan ceiling is in the form of small yellow glass domes, while the western iwan is decorated with sunbeam decorations.